freeCodeCamp/chapter/README.md

 The [MVP user stories are shown in the MVP Project](https://github.com/freeCodeCamp/chapter/projects/1) kanban / cards and as [issues marked with "MVP"](https://github.com/freeCodeCamp/chapter/labels/MVP).

 ### Post-MVP
-We are maintaining a list of [post-MVP user stories](https://github.com/freeCodeCamp/chapter/issues/84).
+We are maintaining a list of post-MVP user stories using the ["Roadmap" tag](https://github.com/freeCodeCamp/chapter/labels/Roadmap).

-## Roadmap

-The on-going [project Roadmap conversation](https://github.com/freeCodeCamp/chapter/issues/47) is regularly updated to reflect the overall progress and for higher-level discussions.

 Quincy Larson is the project lead.
 [FreeCodeCamp](https://www.freecodecamp.org) will start "dogfooding" the MVP with several of its local study groups.